SFSF99/Dutch-PostNL-Magento-2.x/README.md

 Extension since 2011 successfully used in many Dutch webshops and had been maintained as soon as shipping policy changed at PostNL.
 Also included letterbox package ( brievenbuspakje ) since 2014.

 The interface with Parcelware - desktop/web have been included in this module (extension).
 Such an interface is only an excel sheet with shipping data which can be imported in Parcelware/Parcelweb.
 These days there is no feedback anymore via an excel sheet to the webshop (from Parcelware/Parcelweb).
-But with a own made program at Ooawebstore.eu, it is still possible to import track&trace codes automatically in the webshop (not free).
+But with a own made program it is still possible to import track&trace codes automatically in the webshop.
 The download of orders for Parcelware can be removed by switching off the module OOA_Orders.
 The status for these orders can be set in the shipment module.

 During installation of the extension 5 attributes have been added, you will see this attributes when maintaining products in the admin.
 Only added to the default attribute set.